AJ2019 – the 25th Australian Jamboree

 Youth members in troops are further subdivided into Patrols of 5 – 6 Scouts.
 The most experienced Scout is generally given the task of being ‘Patrol Leader’ or ‘PL’, and another experienced Scout is assigned as ‘Assistant Patrol Leader’ or ‘APL’.
 Scouts work in patrols for all activities and tasks during the Jamboree.
 Some Jamboree activities will require an Adult Leader to be present and some will not.
 Patrols will be encouraged to take part in activities without Leader supervision.
 Most Jamboree activities are designed for Patrols on their own.
 Patrols need their independence, so need not be shadowed everywhere unless there is a particular welfare related need.

-I'm a Scout Leader - do you have any collateral I can use?
+I'm a Scout Leader - do you have any resources for me or collateral I can use?

 Scout and Parent AJ2019 Information Presentation (large PowerPoint file with videos 120MB)